 Welcome, to the first article in a series of articles which will look at art, art practices and objects through different philosophical lenses.
-We hope to help you experience art in a new light and delve into its profound depths by exploring the captivating collection at Gallery Sorelle Sciarone.
+Where we explore Confucianism through the lense of Art and Art History definition.
+We hope to help you experience art an Confucius teachings in a new light and delve into its profound depths by exploring the captivating collection at Gallery Sorelle Sciarone.
 By examining artworks through the lens of various philosophical perspectives, including the profound teachings of Confucianism, you will embark on a journey of enhanced appreciation and enriched viewing.
 At Gallery Sorelle Sciarone, where stunning wall art and captivating paintings abound, you will discover a realm of artistic expression that never ceases to inspire and provoke contemplation.

 An harmonious seascape oil painting by Marko Klomp